-There have been changes during the business year related to the composition of the Executive Committee, the Risk Management Function and the Risk committee.
+There have been changes during the business year related to the composition of the Board of Directors and the Risk committee.

 Despite these changes, the role of the CRO deputy, who supports the CRO, has been maintained.
-In order to address any potential conflict of interest in case of dis-agreement in risk-related questions, the Deputy CRO has to be involved and has to provide an additional risk perspective.
+In order to address any potential conflict of interest in case of disagreement in risk-related questions, the Deputy CRO has to be involved and has to provide an additional risk perspective.

-The System of Governance has been further strengthened by employing further senior staff.
-Moreover, in 2018 the Internal Control System has been fully reviewed and partly amended.
+The System of Governance has been further strengthened since January 2019 with the roll-out of the comprehensively reviewed and amended Internal Control System.
 For more details see Section 3.9.